 A breakup can break our character and cause a cascade of poor choices.
 Some will want to hurt their ex and engage in petty or destructive behaviour.
 Some will become desperate to win their ex back and will beg and plead for another chance.
-But as you know, it is better to retreat and give space.
-And give yourself time to adjust and lick your wounds.
+But as you now know, the best thing to do after a breakup is retreat and give yourself space for healing.

-While you may feel like calling, texting or emailing your ex, it is best to wait a while and see how things look once you feel calmer.
-After a breakup, you are better off focusing on life without your ex in it for now.
+While you may feel like calling, texting or emailing your ex, you now understand it is best to wait a while and see how things look once you feel calmer.
+For the time being, you are better off focusing on life without your ex.

 Focus on positive things like exercise, hobbies, and your job.
 Be busy enough that there is no room for going off the rails.

 Breaking up is tough going.
 Understandably, you may feel angry, disappointed, frustrated or sad, but this doesn’t mean you need to act on these feelings in ways that make future regrets more likely.

 In time, you will be clear-headed enough to make good choices, like whether to negotiate a reunion with your ex or to re-enter the dating market.